 Peter said to him, “You shall never wash my feet.”
 Jesus answered him, “If I do not wash you, you have no part in me.”

 It is indeed difficult to understand why the Lord desired to wash Peters’ feet.
 Why and in what sense was it necessary?
-What is this washing of feet always repeatedly necessary after the bath, that is, after baptism?

 In the book, Journey to Easter, Pope Benedict replies: